NCICCGPO/gdan-tmp-models/README.md

 # Tutorial
-An example of how to run the prediction workflow is shown [here](tutorial/README.md) using SK Grid best performing gene expression model on a breast cacner cBioPortal dataset.
+An example of how to run the prediction workflow is shown [here](tutorial/README.md) using SK Grid best performing gene expression model on a breast cancer cBioPortal dataset.

 # Acknowledgment and Funding